PaycheckCalculatorOnline logo

 State Withholding: How It Works on Your Paycheck

-Your employer withholds state income tax from each paycheck based on the allowances or elections you declare on your state's withholding form (typically a state W-4 equivalent).
-Most states require employees to submit a state-specific form; many states also accept the federal W-4 for withholding purposes.
+Your employer withholds state income tax from each paycheck based on your elections on your state's withholding form — typically a state equivalent of the federal W-4.
+Most states require a state-specific form; some accept the federal W-4 directly.

-The withholding amount depends on: 1.
+Your state withholding amount is calculated based on: 1.
 Your gross pay per period 2.
 Your filing status (single, married, head of household) 3.
-Allowances or additional withholding claimed 4.
-Your state's withholding tables (updated annually)
+Allowances or additional withholding you've claimed 4.
+Your state's current withholding tables (updated annually with rate or bracket changes)

-States update their withholding tables when brackets or rates change.
-If you moved states mid-year, worked in multiple states, or changed jobs, you may need to reconcile withholding on your state tax return.
+If you moved states mid-year, worked in multiple states, or changed jobs across state lines, you may need to reconcile your state withholding on your state tax return — and potentially file in more than one state.

-States with locality taxes (such as Indiana, Michigan, Pennsylvania, Ohio, and Kentucky) require additional local withholding on top of state withholding.
-Your employer handles this automatically based on your work and home address.
+States with locality taxes — Indiana, Michigan, Pennsylvania, Ohio, and Kentucky among others — require additional local income tax withholding on top of state withholding.
+Your employer handles this automatically based on your work address and home address, but it's worth checking your pay stub if you've moved within the state.

 State Tax Reciprocity Agreements

-Many neighboring states have reciprocity agreements — meaning if you live in State A and work in State B, you only pay income tax to State A (your home state).
-This simplifies filing for cross-border commuters.
+Many neighboring states have reciprocity agreements — meaning if you live in State A and work in State B, you only pay income tax to your home state (State A).
+This is one of the most valuable tax rules for cross-border commuters, and one of the least understood.

 Common reciprocity agreements include: - New Jersey ↔ Pennsylvania - Virginia ↔ Maryland, DC, West Virginia, Kentucky, Pennsylvania - Wisconsin ↔ Illinois, Indiana, Kentucky, Michigan - Indiana ↔ Kentucky, Michigan, Ohio, Pennsylvania, Wisconsin

-Without a reciprocity agreement, you typically owe taxes to both states (your work state and your home state), though your home state usually credits the tax paid to the work state to prevent double taxation.
+Without a reciprocity agreement, you typically owe taxes to both your work state and your home state — though your home state usually provides a credit for taxes paid to the work state to prevent true double-taxation.
+The credit mechanism works, but it requires filing in both states.

-If your employer doesn't offer reciprocal withholding, you may need to pay estimated taxes to your home state quarterly to avoid underpayment penalties.
+If your employer doesn't offer reciprocal withholding, you may need to make quarterly estimated tax payments to your home state to avoid an underpayment penalty when you file.

 StateStates It Has Reciprocity With